MicrosoftDocs/azure-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aws-offline.md

 You can cancel any ongoing validations or migrations.
 The workflow must be in the **InProgress** state to be canceled.
 You can't cancel a validation or migration that's in the **Succeeded** or **Failed** state.

-- Canceling a migration stops further migration activity on your target server and moves to a **Cancelled** state.
+- Canceling a migration stops further migration activity on your target server and moves to a **Canceled** state.
 The cancel action rolls back all changes made by the migration service on your target server.

 #### [CLI](#tab/cli)